 “When you go out to fight your enemies and face horses and chariots and an army greater than your own, do not be afraid.
 The Lord your God, who brought you out of Egypt, is with you.” – Deuteronomy 20:1

 Moses told the people that he would not be going with them into the promised land but that God would be with them.
 In fact, not only was God going WITH them, He was also going BEFORE them.
-As he handed leadership over to Joshua, he gave them words of encouragement to be strong and courageous.
+As he handed leadership over to Joshua, he gave them these words of encouragement:

 “The Lord will destroy the nations living in the land, just as he destroyed Sihon and Og…So be strong and courageous!
 Do not be afraid and do not panic before them.
 For the Lord your God will personally go ahead of you.
 He will neither fail you nor abandon you.”